kristinbranson/FlyDiscoAnalysis/goldblum/README.md

         result.does_use_per_user_folders = false ;
     end
     ```
-    The `lab_head_last_name` field is used for two things: it
+    The `lab_head_last_name` field is used for two things: it determines what
-    determines what lab is billed for the analysis job on the cluster,
+    lab is billed for the analysis job on the cluster, and it determines what
-    and it determines what folder on each rig is searched for
+    folder on each rig is searched for experiments (see the description of
-    experiments (see below).
+    `data_folder_path_from_rig_index` below).

     The `host_name_from_rig_index` field determines the host name of
     each rig that will have experiments transfered off of it and analyzed.